Choose The Lever for Successful Finance Transformation

 Let’s assume the Head Office is in London with company code 01; branches are in Manchester, Leeds and Glasgow with company codes 02, 03 and 04, respectively.
 Then, instead of running depreciation four times – one for each company code – you set a closing timetable with the step “Run Depreciation” on WD (Workday) +1 for all company codes simultaneously.

 Suppose your organisation is global and cuts across continents and time zones.
-In that case, you may want to consider a time zone clustering of your automation — for example, a Close for Europe, Asia and the Americas.
+In that case, you may consider clustering your automation by time zone—for example, a Close for Europe, Asia and the Americas.

 It is worth considering that running multiple company codes in one operation would require centralising the end-to-end financial closing process, which we will cover below.